l3shyyy/ProxyLogon-Useful-PowershellScripts/README.md

 **Usage:**<br />
 .\LastLogonAudit.ps1

-Results will be found at C:\Temp\LastLogonDates.csv
+Results will be found on your desktop.

 # Creation Date Audit
 **Description:** A simple Powershell script to show when a user account was created along with additional information about the user object.

 **Usage:**<br />
 .\CreationDateAudit.ps1

+Results will be found on your desktop.

 ------------------------------------------------------------------------------------------------------------------------------------
 Please check out https://github.com/adamrpostjr/cve-2021-27065 for the following scripts to collect newly created AD Users / AD Groups